ezangillz/Image-Recognition-Perceptron/README.md

 Also it is my first neural network, so please, feel free to criticize, I need it!

 ## How to use this?

-All right, so to train this perceptron you need to have a set of images for each one of the two objects.
+First you'll need to compile the whole thing.
+The main class is *ImageRecognition*.

-The class that is used as a main class is *ImageRecognition*.
+To train this perceptron you need to have a set of images for each one of the two objects.

 So to start training you just need to do something like that:
 ```
 java ImageRecognition -learn A(first object) 1.png 2.png 3.png ...
 N.png